slidenerd/Fpam/README.md

                                         <li>If Yes,
                                             <ul>
                                                 <li>Delete the post</li>
-                                                <li>Add this person to the spammers database and increment the number of posts made by him/her</li>
+                                                <li>Add this person to the spammers database and increment the number of posts made by him/her and increment the number of times the spam word was found</li>
                                             </ul>
                                         </li>
                                     </ul>